mggg/mggg.github.io/donate.markdown

 and
 the Alfred P. Sloan Foundation.

-Offices that contracted with us for mapping and redistricting support for localities around the country have included Contra Costa County, California; Grand County, Utah; Massachusetts (Massachusetts General Court); Michigan Department of State; Community Foundation of the Ozarks (Missouri Fair Maps Coalition); Ohio Organizing Collaborative; New Mexico (Thornburg Foundation); Texas Civil Rights Project (Oficina Legal del Pueblo Unido, Inc.); and the Wisconsin Department of Administration.
+Offices that have contracted with us for mapping and redistricting support for localities around the country have included Contra Costa County, California; Grand County, Utah; Massachusetts (Massachusetts General Court); Michigan Department of State; Community Foundation of the Ozarks (Missouri Fair Maps Coalition); Ohio Organizing Collaborative; New Mexico (Thornburg Foundation); Texas Civil Rights Project (Oficina Legal del Pueblo Unido, Inc.); and the Wisconsin Department of Administration.
 Consultants that contracted with us to offer mapping support for numerous localities include National Demographics Corporation and Redistricting Partners.

 <div class="funders">
     <img src="/uploads/funding/Alfred_P._Sloan_Foundation_stacked_logo.png" height="100">